HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-02-13-Circonus-on-RPI.md

 We needed to make some tweaks to the COSI installer itself to get this working as it is now.
 Thanks to Matt Maier @ Circonus to make this possible.

-These instructions were tested on [raspbian stretch lite](https://www.raspberrypi.org/downloads/raspbian/)
+These instructions were tested on [Raspbian stretch lite](https://www.raspberrypi.org/downloads/raspbian/)
 Version: November 2017 / Release date: 2017-11-29 / Kernel version: 4.9
 on a RPI2 Model B.